austinfennacy/project-fennacy/README.md

 > You may have been told, or felt yourself, that JS is a deeply flawed language that was poorly designed and inconsistently implemented.
 Many have asserted that it's the worst most popular language in the world; that nobody writes JS because they want to, only because they have to given its place at the center of the web.
 That's a ridiculous, unhealthy, and wholly condescending claim.
 Millions of developers write JavaScript every day, and many of them appreciate and respect the language. <https://github.com/getify/You-Dont-Know-JS/blob/2nd-ed/preface.md>

 Almost a year ago, I recorded this quote to help me perservere with JavaScript's dynamic typing, lack of classes, and messy truthy variables.
 Coming from a C# background, these were deeply frustrating and challenged the way I thought about code.
 However, no matter how valid arguments against the language are, JavaScript is ubiquitous with the web, which makes it inherently necessary.
-After spending countless hours with this project, I can confidently say that I love JavaScript quirks-and-all.
-I am much better equipped to understand the value it and the node ecosystem provide for rapid, elegant, and powerful web development.
+After spending countless hours with this project, I proudly love JavaScript, quirks-and-all.
+I am much better equipped to understand the value it and the node ecosystem provide for rapid, elegant, and powerful web development.8

 [🔙 Table of Contents](#table-of-contents)